TimurSalakhetdinov/Applied-Statistical-Analysis/2. Python 2/final_report.md

 ## Project Overview

-This project focuses on creating an inventory of available Lego bricks, analyzing their attributes, and performing a distribution analysis on various features such as color, shape, height, units, and age group.
+This project focuses on creating an inventory of available Lego bricks, analyzing their attributes, and performing a distribution analysis on various features such as colour, shape, height, units, and age group.

 ### Inventory Process

 To start, we manually counted the available Lego bricks and documented their details.
 This inventory was then recorded in an Excel table, which was subsequently divided into five separate tables.
-These tables were structured to normalize the database and improve data consistency, representing different attributes like color, shape, and type.
+These tables were structured to normalize the database and improve data consistency, representing different attributes like colour, shape, and type.
 After normalization, the tables were merged using key identifiers for analysis.

 ### Database Structure and Tables